RAI-SCC/torch_blue/README.md

 Should you need to access the weight tensors directly you can use `getattr` and derive the name using the method `variational_parameter_name`.

+> [!IMPORTANT]
+> Make sure to access your weights using the method `sample_variables` since it also
+> takes care of calculating and storing log probabilities.

 ## Variational Inference